ClaudineStark/Master-Thesis-Dynamic-Updating-of-Survival-Prediction-Models/README.md

 Project: Dynamical updating of survival prediction models

-In this file an overvieuw is given of the different R scripts used in this project, with an explanation of each file.
+In this file an overview is given of the different R scripts used in this project, with an explanation of each file.
 More detailed explanation is provided in the beginning of each file.

 - thesis-data-extracting.R